-Also known as Fleece Flower, Fleece Vine, China Fleece Vine, Silver Fleece Vine, Russian Vine.
-Polygonum (Fallopia) aubertii.
-The silver lace vine is a popular twining climber due to its extremely vigorous growth habit, which makes it an ideal plant to cover extensive areas fast.
+Also known as: Fleece Flower, Fleece Vine, China Fleece Vine, Silver Fleece Vine, Russian Vine.
+Polygonum (Fallopia) aubertii

-Best sturdy and rigid rod-like growth supports designed for anticipated plant height and width.
-Lightning conductors, downpipes, eave gutters and the like are not to be reached by the plants, growth supports should have a distance of at least 1.5m to all such building structures and to the gutter, to the side as well as to the top.
-For suitable rope systems see below, use Heavy or Massive systems, in case of pot plants Easy or Medium systems will be adequate.
+Silver lace vine needs sturdy and rigid rod-like growth supports designed for the anticipated plant height and width.
+Lightning conductors, downpipes, eave gutters, and the like should not be reached by the plants, so growth supports should have a distance of at least 1.5m to all such building structures-- to the side as well as to the top.
+For suitable rope systems, see below.
+Use only heavy / massive trellis systems, or when planting in a pot: basic and basic-s, or a medium system.

 Details on flowers, stems (shoots), pruning, and also on possible structural damage.
 For preventing damages, silver lace vine should be guided parallel to wire ropes, as described for wisteria.